 Your library

-Your library is where you find the skills you've purchased — convenient, but not a vault.
-Download every skill when you buy it and save it somewhere your firm controls (a Git repo, a shared drive, your knowledge-management system).
+Your library is where you find the Tools you've purchased — convenient, but not a vault.
+Download every Tool when you buy it and save it somewhere your firm controls (a Git repo, a shared drive, your knowledge-management system).
 We don't guarantee how long bundles stay available for re-download.

 08